 Public Safety is a top priority in the City of Chula Vista.
 The City allocates approximately 67% of discretionary revenues to the Police and Fire Departments combined.
 This doesn't include the citywide support staff in Finance, Human Resources, Information Technology, Administration, City Attorney and Public Works that spend a significant amount of time supporting public safety services.
-If the sales tax measure is approved, the spending plan does take into account an annual estimated reimbursement to the support departments.
+If the sales tax measure is approved, Tthe spending plan does take into account an annual estimated reimbursement to the support departments for Measure A related activities.
 Some of the services provided by the support departments to public safety include payroll processing, deferred compensation, financial analysis, procurement, budgetary support, recruitment, employee benefits, workers compensation, employee performance, labor negotiations, public safety IT systems support, legal services, contractual oversight, risk management and facilities and equipment maintenance.

-The annual allocations to these departments may vary based on the time spent supporting public safety.
+The annual allocations to these departments may vary based on the time spent supporting public safetysafety and is based on support staff expenses not to exceed 3.75% of Measure A revenues.
 The initial years may require additional funding due to recruitment costs and other support services.
+The following are the budget allocations for FY 2019 and FY 2020 estimate: